From Nondescript Neutral To Bold And Beautiful Color

 What a spectacular change!

 After sampling many colors and Mr. and Mrs. Gaskin chose an acrylic solid stain from Hallman Lindsay, a Wisconsin-based company for changing the color of their home, which is primarily cedar panels.
+The update took their home from nondescript neutral to a bold and beautiful blue/gray.

 The color is a custom blue/grey blend that the selected after sampling about a dozen slight variations of the color they had in mind.
 I love that they did this because I always advise homeowners to take this step but not all of them follow that advice even though often they later wish they had.